RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

  * A SES rule set
  * A SES rule for incoming email

-The rule set and its associated rules can be built with cloudformation but the email identity cannot.
+The rule set and its associated rules can be built with Cloudformation but the email identity cannot.
 In order to do this, go to the AWS SES dashboard and then to the 'Verified Identities' section.
 From there click on 'Create Identity', to see the following form.

 ![SES Create Identity](./images/awsses/ses_identity_setup.png)

 AWS have updated their domain verification to only use DKIM, and if you have a domain with Route53 then you can check a box to automatically publish the records to your hostedzone, which is great.
-This means that you don't have to put anything in to cloudformation, but it does mean that these changes are not version-controlled in any way, which may or may not suit you.
+This means that you don't have to put anything in to Cloudformation, but it does mean that these changes are not version-controlled in any way, which may or may not suit you.

 ### Setting up email with Route53

 So you have a Route53 domain.
-This is great for Infrastructure-as-code as you can specify your configuration in a cloudformation stack which means it is easy to version-control and re-deploy if necessary.
+This is great for Infrastructure-as-code as you can specify your configuration in a Cloudformation stack which means it is easy to version-control and re-deploy if necessary.

-Configuring Route53 to handle receiving emails only requires a few fairly simple cloudformation resources:
+Configuring Route53 to handle receiving emails only requires a few fairly simple Cloudformation resources:

  * A Route53 Hosted Zone
  * An incoming email MX record

-A cloudformation example of this is below:
+A Cloudformation example of this is below:

 ```
 Resources: